smartwinnr/site-smartwinnr/site/content/trust/security-policy.md

                  We have invested significant resources in maintaining compliance with current privacy requirements in jurisdictions across the world – the Global Data Protection Resolution (GDPR) and the California Consumer Protection Act (CCPA) being two examples.
 We have ensured SmartWinnr staff that access and process SmartWinnr customer personal data have been trained in handling that data and are bound to maintain the confidentiality and security of that data.
 We also hold any vendors that we engage that handle personal data to the same data management, security, and privacy practices that we hold ourselves and are subject to.
                  </p>
                 <p>
-                Where applicable, we institute appropriate international data transfer mechanisms by executing standard contractual clauses through our updated data processing addendum.
-We have made a number of data management and portability tools available to our customers as well, including:
+                Where applicable, we institute appropriate international data transfer mechanisms by executing standard contractual clauses through our updated <a href="https://smartwinnr-resources.s3-eu-west-1.amazonaws.com/SmartWinnr+Trust+Policies+Resources/SmartWinnr+Data+Processing+Addendum.pdf" target="_blank" class="ml_custom_link">data processing addendum.</a> We have made a number of data management and portability tools available to our customers as well, including:
                 </p>
                 <ul>
                 <li>Profile deletion tool: We help customers respond to user requests to delete personal information, and we also help end users with SmartWinnr accounts delete their personal information</li>
                 <li>Import and export tools: Customers may access, import, and export their Customer Data using SmartWinnr’s tools</li>
                 </ul>
                 <p>
-                More information about our privacy program is available on our SmartWinnr Trust Center.
-You can also view our current privacy policy here.
+                More information about our privacy program is available on our <a href="/trust" class="ml_custom_link">SmartWinnr Trust Center.</a> You can also view our current <a href="/trust/privacy-policy" class="ml_custom_link">Privacy Policy </a>here.
                 </p>
               </div>
               <div id="">